phanx-wow/LibResInfo/README.md

 LibResInfo-1.0
 =================

 LibResInfo detects resurrection spell casts and identifies who they are being cast on, and provides that information to addons through callbacks and API methods.
-It also supports Mass Resurrection and Soulstone.
+It supports both single and mass resurrections, as well as soulstones.
 It is fully embeddable, completely locale-independent, and does not require any other players in your group to have anything installed.

 Requires [LibStub](http://www.wowace.com/addons/libstub/) and [CallbackHandler-1.0](http://www.wowace.com/addons/callbackhandler/).